adapter-hub/website/posts/2023/11/introducing-adapters.md

 print(model.active_adapters) # The active congif is: Stack[a, Parallel[b, c]]
 ```

-For details also check out [this blog post](https://adapterhub.ml/blog/2021/04/version-2-of-adapterhub-released/) and the [documentation](https://docs.adapterhub.ml/adapter_composition.html).
+For details, also check out [this blog post](https://adapterhub.ml/blog/2021/04/version-2-of-adapterhub-released/) and the [documentation](https://docs.adapterhub.ml/adapter_composition.html).

 ## Evaluating Adapter Performance

 ![](/static/images/eval_results.png "Performance of different adapter architectures overdiffernt tasks evaluated with the RoBERTa model." )

-In addition to the ease of use aforementioned, we show that the adapter methods offered by our library are performant across a range of settings.
+In addition to the aforementioned ease of use, we show that the adapter methods offered by our library are performant across a range of settings.
 To this end, we conduct evaluations on the single adapter implementations made available by Adapters.

 The obvious takeaway from our evaluations is that all adapter implementations offered by our framework are competitive with full model fine-tuning, across all task classes.
-Approaches that offer more tunable hyper-parameters (and thus allow for easy scaling) such as Bottleneck adapters, LoRA, and Prefix Tuning predictably have the highest topline performance, often surpassing full fine-tuning.
-However, extremely parameter-frugal methods like (IA) 3 , which add < 0.005% of the parameters of the base model, also perform commendably and only fall short by a small fraction.
+Approaches that offer more tunable hyper-parameters (and thus allow for easy scaling), such as Bottleneck adapters, LoRA, and Prefix Tuning predictably have the highest topline performance, often surpassing full fine-tuning.
+However, extremely parameter-frugal methods like (IA)3, which add < 0.005% of the parameters of the base model, also perform commendably and only fall short by a small fraction.
 Finally, the Compacter is the least volatile among the single methods, obtaining the lowest standard deviation between runs on the majority of tasks.

 ## References